PencilCoder

 • changes to the browser, such as closing a tab or resizing the window

-This and subsequent lessons introduce coding tools to harness this event information, which enables us to make our programs more interactive.
-Our fucus will be on the subset of events that can be accessed using jQuery methods; we begin with the keystroke-related event keydown.
-Students access this event using the conveniently-named jQuery event-binding method, keydown.
+This and subsequent lessons introduce coding tools to harness information about events, thereby making it possible to write programs that are interactive, i.e., which respond to user input.
+There are scores of events that can be accessed using jQuery methods.
+We begin with the keystroke-related event keydown.
+Students access this event using the conveniently-named Pencil Code event-binding function, keydown.

 In practice, use of keydown is quite simple.
 For example, the statement